This post, kindly provided by Module Leader David Thewlis, discusses the use of OpenShot Video Editor to add overlays into videos for teaching.

 Emily introduced a number of TEL tools including; Menti, vevox and padlet.
 Each tool was discussed; outlining its uses, pros and cons.
 Current examples of content designs, interactive activities and animations used throughout the faculty were shared.

 Part 2 – Collaborating and Facilitating Group Work

-Michelle demonstrated how to use Microsoft 365 to co-author and co-edit documents, presentations and spreadsheets.
+Simon demonstrated how to use Microsoft 365 to co-author and co-edit documents, presentations and spreadsheets.
 Students were shown various features including; reviewing mode, version history and how to use Sharepoint to monitor breakout room activities.

 Part 3 – Teaching Tools

 Eleanor shared her experience of teaching with Zoom/Teams and tips on how to humanise online sessions.
 She discussed common barriers, such as awkwardness or long silences and strategies or tools to use as solutions.